 Specific committee recommendations included creating a coalition of residents and police officers to work together specifically on community policing.
 The coalition would include three residents from various segments of the community with one police liaison assigned to each group of three.
+Community stakeholders should be involved in the vetting and assignment process for the community representatives to ensure trust in the process.

 The main purpose of the coalition would be to ensure the defined application and concept of community policing.
-Important aspects of community policing pertinent to Ossining would be:
+Important aspects of community policing pertinent Ossining would be: